-Bug ID Description Component Platform Reported Version Resolved in Version 169535 Symptom: Clients were unable to view the custom Captive Portal page in the standby master switch.
-The fix ensures that the clients can view the Captive Portal page.
-Scenario: This issue was observed in switches running AOS-W 6.5.1.7 or later versions in a Master-Standby topology.
-Database All platforms AOS-W 6.5.1.7 AOS-W 6.5.3.4 169540 170180 Symptom: The STM module on a switch crashed multiple times.
-The fix ensures that the number of virtual APs are set after validating if the AP is in mesh recovery mode.
-Scenario: This issue occurred when a Mesh AP went into mesh recovery mode and the number of Virtual APs were incorrectly set to max SSIDs.
+Bug ID Description Component Platform Reported Version Resolved in Version 169535 Symptom: A client was not unable to view the custom Captive Portal page in the standby switch.
+The fix ensures that the client can view the custom Captive Portal page in the standby switch.
+Scenario: This issue occurred when a user added a new standby switch which did not have the custom Captive Portal page.
+This issue was observed in switches running AOS-W 6.5.1.7 or later versions in a master-standby topology.
+Database All platforms AOS-W 6.4.4.2 AOS-W 6.5.4.5 169540 170180 Symptom: The Station Management process in a switch crashed unexpectedly.
+The fix ensures that the number of Virtual APs is set after checking if the if the AP is in mesh recovery mode.
+Scenario: This issue occurred when a mesh AP switched to mesh recovery mode and the number of Virtual APs was incorrectly set to maximum number of SSIDs.
 This issue was observed in switches running AOS-W 6.5.3.0.
-Switch- Platform All platforms AOS-W 6.5.3.0 AOS-W 6.5.3.4 169626 Symptom: The RADIUS accounting interim update contained the Filter-Id attribute for an IPv6 client, resulting in loss of packets.
-The fix ensures that the RADIUS accounting interim update does not contain the Filter-ID attribute.
-Scenario: This issue was observed in switches running AOS-W 6.5.3.0.
-RADIUS All platforms AOS-W 6.5.3.0 AOS-W 6.5.3.4 169819 Symptom: The Cellular Handoff Assist feature was disabled in a WLAN virtual AP profile after a switch was reloaded.
-The fix ensures that the feature is not disabled.
-Scenario: This issue occurred because the the instances of the cellular-handoff-assist parameter were erroneously removed from the configuration after a switch reload.
+Switch-Platform All platforms AOS-W 6.5.3.0 AOS-W 6.5.4.5 169626 Symptom: A switch sent an unwanted attribute (Filter-ID) to a RADIUS server in the interim accounting packets.
+The fix ensures that RADIUS accounting interim update does not contain Filter-Id attribute for an IPv6 client.
+Scenario: This issue occurred when RADIUS interim accounting was enabled on a switch.
+This issue was observed in switches running AOS-W 6.5.3.4 or later versions.
+Radius All platforms AOS-W 6.5.3.4 AOS-W 6.5.4.5 169819 Symptom: The cellular-handoff assist feature was disabled in the WLAN Virtual AP profile when a switch was reloaded.
+The fix ensures that the cellular-handoff assist feature is not disabled in a switch.
+Scenario: This issue occurred when the cellular-handoff assist parameter was erroneously removed from the configuration when a switch reloaded.
 This issue was observed in switches running AOS-W 6.5.3.0.
-Configuration All platforms AOS-W 6.5.3.0 AOS-W 6.5.3.4 170002 Symptom: An AP crashed and rebooted unexpectedly.
-The fix ensures that the AP works as expected.
-Scenario: This issue occurred due to a race condition in the WLAN firmware.
-This issue was observed in OAW-AP324 access points running AOS-W 6.5.1.7.
-AP-Wireless OAW- AP324 access points AOS-W 6.5.1.7 AOS-W 6.5.3.4 170085 Symptom: A Tx power setting was lost when the switch was reloaded.
-The fix ensures that the Tx power setting is not lost.
-Scenario: This issue occurred when the Tx power setting was rejected and the default Tx power value took effect.
-This issue was observed in switches running AOS-W 6.5.3.0.
-AP-Platform All platforms AOS-W 6.5.3.0 AOS-W 6.5.3.4
+Configuration All platforms AOS-W 6.5.3.0 AOS-W 6.5.4.5 169973 172425 Symptom: The Station Manager process in a master switch stopped responding after executing the clear gap-db stale command.
+The fix ensures that the Station Manager process works as expected.
+Scenario: This issue occurred when load balancing was enabled.
+This issue was observed in switches running AOS-W 6.4.2.6 or later versions in a cluster topology.
+AP-Platform All platforms AOS-W 6.4.2.6 AOS-W 6.5.4.5